 With an open-source product like Moodle, you can expect the most up-to-date system.
 Users constantly monitor an improve it, ensuring the integrity of the code.
 As a result, open source often means a higher-quality solution.

-Not only do you have the developers at headquarters constantly working to make sure that Moodle is incorporating cutting-edge technology and features, but you also have a community of developers across the globe who can contribute to the code.
-If there is ever a gap in functionality, any developer can work on the functionality that they would like to see and then contribute the update to the Moodle community.
+Moodle HQ developers are constantly working to ensure the product includes cutting-edge technology and features.
+However, Moodle’s open-source functionality also allows for an entire community of developers across the globe to contribute to the code.
+If there is ever a gap in functionality, any developer within the community has the opportunity to contribute and update.
 These updates can be added into the core code or added in through free plugins.
 Speaking of plugins, as Moodle is modular in nature, the platform is incredibly flexible.
-There is typically more than one way an objective can be accomplished within the system, so Moodle really encourages a best-of-breed approach.
+Typically, with more than one way an objective can be accomplished within the system, Moodle really encourages a best-of-breed approach.

 On the other hand, with closed-source solutions, there is only one team of developers working to keep their system up-to-date.
 Also, there is typically only way an objective can be accomplished and it may not be what works best for you.
 Closed-source platforms are typically more rigid in terms of flexibility and customization options.